-His track decided to focus on safety in climate action; while there is little risk in countries such as Canada, climate activism can be dangerous — and often life-threatening — in developing countries.
+His track decided to focus on safety in climate action; while there is little risk for many activists in countries such as Canada, climate activism can be dangerous — and often life-threatening — in other countries and for certain activists.

 For example, according to the NGO Global Witness, 54 environmental and land activists were killed in Mexico in 2021.